ChRe777/CleanCode/README.md

     People should enjoy coding.
     People should can read code.

+## Tips

+### Keep it simple (is a must)

+If you realize that things get more and more complicated then its time to refactor.
+This is very important for your future survival.
+Keep it simple at every stage.
+And you have to believe that a very complex software can made out of simple building stone in every level.

+Think in lego term.
+Basis lego stones are simple stone.
+Imagine you build bigger stones out of smaller simple stones.
+The bigger stones are also simple.
+And then build with the bigger stone much bigger stones.
+They are again simple.
+But with this stone your building is growing fast.

 ## API Thinking

 Start to think more API-like.
 Create your classes for more then only one application.